 Under Tom Hambridge’s direction, as only he knows how to make great sounding records, the Altered Five Blues Band have once against created another strong album of sonic delights further solidifying their place in the blues rock landscape.

 Rick J Bowen

-For 17 years, Altered Five Blues Band has been winning audiences with a swaggering stomp of bruising, barrelhouse grit.
-According to DownBeat, frontman Jeff Taylor “sings powerfully” and “Jeff Schroedl’s live-wire guitar reaches the high bar of mixed invention and fluidity.”
-Blues Bytes declares the group features “the funkiest rhythm section outside of Memphis.”
+Altered Five Blues Band makes music with a swaggering stomp of bruising, barrelhouse grit.
+According to Downbeat magazine, frontman Jeff Taylor “sings powerfully” and “Jeff Schroedl’s live-wire guitar reaches the high bar of mixed invention and fluidity.”
+Blues Bytes magazine declares the group features “the funkiest rhythm section outside of Memphis.”

 A 2018 Blues Music Award nominee, the Milwaukee-based quintet will release its new album, Holler If You Hear Me, September 3 on Blind Pig Records.
 Recorded over five days in Nashville, TN and produced by three-time Grammy winner Tom Hambridge, the 13 original tracks showcase the band’s deft songwriting, Taylor’s mighty baritone voice, and the intuitive musical interplay of the longtime bandmates.
 Harmonica ace Jason Ricci also joins the group on five tracks.
 The pre-order begins July 23, 2021.